axolotl-vekt/vektor/README.md

 </div>

-VEKTOR is a an application designed to allow users to log their glucose levels and blood pressure levels.
+VEKTOR is a an application designed to allow users to log their glucose and blood pressure levels.
 With VEKTOR, the user can monitor their glucose trends throughout the day.

 ## Features in progress
 1. Incorporate meal log feature to provide insight on foods that may have caused glucose spikes.